fal-works/p5js-templates/docs/README.md

 - Instruction of each template (except for Template P) tells you to use the `npm` command, but it is also recommended to use [pnpm](https://pnpm.js.org/) instead (which is also used for developing these templates).

-- If you don't use pnpm, you can ignore the file `pnpm-lock.yaml`.
+- If you don't use pnpm, you can remove the file `pnpm-lock.yaml`.
 When installing dependencies, the default `npm` will generate `package-lock.json` instead.
 These lock files may not be important for you but google around it if you're curious.

 - If something doesn't work related to npm packages, try the below:
     1. Reload the VS Code window (`Ctrl+P` or `⌘+P` -> type `reload window` then `ENTER`).